Categories

 More multifamily properties will affect the amount of revenue your property brings in.
 If you’re in a larger market, you won’t feel the impact, but the effect is more prominent in a smaller submarket.
 This might prove to be a hectic task to monitor so you would need the help of the best commercial real estate investment company to assist you throughout the process and bring the best deals to boost capital gains.

-10. Market Stability versus Volatility
+10. Market Stability Versus Volatility

 Look out for a stabilizing factor for your property.
 For example, perhaps the property is located near a university.
 Students need housing, and it is unlikely that a university would relocate out of the blue.